University of Liberia: 20th century

 The School of Forestry at the college was founded in 1942 by Stephen A. Tolbert, who served as dean of that school until 1960.
 Enrollment increased at the university to approximately 70 students in 1948, and to 100 in 1950.
 In 1951, president J. Max Bond, Sr. and dean Anna E. Cooper helped to convert the college into the University of Liberia.
 Also in 1951, the Law School was established and named after former Liberia Supreme Court Chief Justice Louis Arthur Grimes.
-In 1956, the now university had an enrollment of 259 students.
+In 1956, the university had an enrollment of 259 students.

 In 1968, a medical school was added to the university.
-Due to civil strife in the country, UL has closed on several occasions including in 1979, 1984, and 1990.
-In one incident in 1984, students and the faculty of the University of Liberia protested the arrest of two faculty members by the Liberian government.
+Due to civil strife in the country, UL has closed on several occasions, including in 1979, 1984, and 1990.
+In one incident in 1984, students and the University of Liberia faculty protested the Liberian government's arrest of two faculty members.
 Liberian President Samuel K. Doe sent the Liberian Army to attack the school on 22 August 1984, leading to several deaths, more than one hundred injured, a three-month closure, and destruction of some of the facilities.
 It did not grant any degrees from 1989 to 1996 due to the fighting from the First Liberian Civil War.
-When UL re-opened in 1997, enrollment totaled 6,000 students, though the civil war had damaged facilities at the university and led many of the faculty to leave the country.
+When UL re-opened in 1997, enrollment totaled 6,000 students, though the civil war had damaged university facilities and led many faculty to leave the country.
 The last of the strife ended with the conclusion of the Second Liberian Civil War in 2003.

 21st century

 In 2007, the American Bar Association paid for renovations to the law school.
 In April of that year, the university opened a new 200-computer digital center paid for by a private company.
 In June 2007, the school's president suspended classes after a faculty strike over back wages owed by the government, with classes re-opened in July.
 In February 2008, U.S. President George W. Bush visited the campus during a state visit to Liberia.

 China funded a US$21.5 million expansion at the Fendall Campus that began in April 2008, which added more than five buildings.
 In March 2009, construction began at that campus of the new Angie Brooks International Center for Women's Research, Peace and Security, named in honor of Angie Brooks, who was the first African female president of the United Nations General Assembly as well as the first female associate justice of the Supreme Court of Liberia.
 Emmet Dennis became the 13th president of the university that month, as enrollment topped 18,000.
 The Harvey S. Firestone Quadrangle Science Building at the main campus was renovated by Firestone Liberia and re-opened in November 2009.

+In 2013, all 25,000 applicants failed the University of Liberia's entrance exam.
+The university later bowed to government pressure and gave places to 1,800 students.